AlibabaCloudDocs/alikafka/intl.en-US/User guide/Connectors/Create a connector/Create an Elasticsearch sink connector.md

     The page is redirected to the Function Compute console.

 2. In the Function Compute console, find the automatically created service and configure a VPC and vSwitch for the service.
 Make sure that the VPC and vSwitch are the same as those of your Elasticsearch instance.
-For more information, see[Modify a service]().
+For more information, see [Modify a service]().

 ## Send a test message